-Critical care rounds
+Multidisciplinary critical care rounds

 - In-depth clinical exposure to patients with a diversity of pulmonary disorders and critical illnesses

-Mayo Clinic's favorable faculty ratio (52 faculty to 18 fellows); large patient population; and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational, clinical and research experience — the three shields of Mayo.
-The "Mayo Clinic way" of graduate medical education ensures you have the finest teaching and the broadest patient care experience possible during a busy, hands-on fellowship.
+Mayo Clinic's favorable faculty ratio (56 faculty to 18 fellows), large patient population, and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational, clinical and research experience — the three shields of Mayo.
+The Mayo Clinic way of graduate medical education ensures that you have the finest teaching and the broadest patient-care experience possible during an enriching, hands-on fellowship.